amida-tech/DRE/client/README.md

 protractor conf.js --suite populate protractor conf.js --suite scenarios
 ```
-This will start a Selenium server for Protractor to use.
+This will start a Selenium server for Protractor to use, then run two test suites.
 To learn more, check out the [tutorial](https://angular.github.io/protractor/#/tutorial).

-In order to successfully execute the tests, you will also need to run the DRE server.
+In order to successfully execute the tests, you will also need to be running the DRE server.

 ####License